State & Progress

 Speed and volume

-const timer = TrackPlayer.getSleepTimer(); Returns the current sleep timer state, or null if no timer is active.
+Returns the current sleep timer state, or `null` if none is active.

 |---|---|